 DEWALT will repair, without charge, any defects due to faulty materials or workmanship for three years from the date of purchase.
 This warranty does not cover part failure due to normal wear or tool abuse.
 For further detail of warranty coverage and warranty repair information, visit www.dewalt.com or call 1-800-4-DEWALT (1-800-433-9258).
 This warranty does not apply to accessories or damage caused where repairs have been made or attempted by others.
-THIS LIMITED WARRANTY IS GIVEN IN LIEU OF ALL OTHERS, INCLUDING THE IMPLIED WARRANTY OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, AND EXCLUDES ALL INCIDENTAL OR CONSEQUENTIAL DAMAGES.
-Some states do not allow limitations on how long an implied warranty lasts or the exclusion or limitation of incidental or consequential damages, so these limitations may not apply to you.
 This warranty gives you specific legal rights and you may have other rights which vary in certain states or provinces.

 In addition to the warranty, DEWALT tools are covered by our: